How to Use Netsh Interface IP Set Address or DNS in CMD

 Step 2: View the list of network interfaces

-Step 3: Reset the DNS settings
+Step 3: Reset your DNS settings

 netsh interface ipv4 set dns name=<index> source=dhcp